Why You Should Write Quality Content?

 There should not be any difference between what you intend to convey and what is interpreted by your reader.
 That’s how communication is supposed to be.
 Since Content Writing is all about the reader’s perspective you have no choice but to put the reader first and think about what they will be able to understand.

 We often talk about how to write quality content.
 Are there any hacks?
 How to engage the reader and most importantly, how to make the content go viral.
 Here are 5 essential tips for you to write quality content:

-First and foremost find answers to three “W”s, i.e. Why?
+Now that you know that why writing quality content is important, you should now try to find answers to three “W”s, i.e. Why?
 What? and Whom?
 “Why” are you writing, “What” information it will provide, and “Whom” it is meant for?
-Once you have found the purpose, your target audience, and what is that you exactly want to convey, half of the battle is won.
+Once you have found the purpose, your target audience, and what you exactly want to convey, half of the battle is won.
 This way, you will always start and write in the right direction.

 Choose The Right Format

 Choosing the right content format is as important as choosing the target audience.
 If your content is not formatted correctly it will lose its purpose and may not yield the right results.
 For example, a blog post suggesting tips or “how-to” guides should ideally be written in listicles.
 A research or analysis report should be presented along with infographics.
 Always, choose the right type of content format, to add value to your content.

 Write short, crisp, and clear sentences and do not show off your writing skills by throwing a heavy dose of vocabulary every now and then.
 What’s the fun in making your reader diving into the dictionary while reading.
 It only breaks his reading flow and eventually, he leaves your write-up mid-way.
 Write short paragraphs of consistent length and do not use too many fonts or colours.
 If your content looks hard to read it will not be read.